Making Your iOS app Accessible: A Crash Course

 Learn the fundamentals of accessibility for native iOS Development with UIKit and SwiftUI

 Apple has long done a superb job of providing high-quality accessibility tools for their mobile platforms.
-Making your iOS, iPad OS, or tvOS app work well with those tools, however, still requires thought, planning, and effort from developers.
+Making your iPhone or iPad app work well with those tools, however, still requires thought, planning, and effort from developers.
 And now with SwiftUI, those of us who have already been creating accessible interfaces have a whole pile of new things to learn!